lupyuen/lupyuen.github.io/src/rust4.md

 </span>

-And that's why GCC Linker won't link them together!
+And that's why GCC Linker won't link the binaries!

 To verify, we dump the __ELF Headers__ for GCC and Rust Compiler Outputs...